Formcentric/theme-customisation-workspace/README.md

 # Formcentric Theme Customization Workspace

 Welcome to the Formcentric Theme Customization Workspace!
-This toolkit enables you to create, customize, and maintain beautiful form themes with ease.
+This toolkit allows you to customize Formcentric themes by modifying existing ones or creating your own.
+Adjust theme variables, SCSS partials, and JavaScript templates to tailor the design, markup, and styling of your forms.
+You can also add fonts and images and export your customizations for different target environments.

 ## What You Can Do

 ### 🎨 Create Custom Themes

-Start from scratch or extend existing themes to match your brand identity perfectly.
+Start from scratch, customize or extend existing themes to match your brand identity perfectly.
 Choose from three flexible approaches:

 - Extended FC Theme
 - Full FC Theme
 - Custom Theme

-### 🛠️ Customize with Ease
+### 🛠️ Customize With Ease

-Multiple ways to make your theme unique:
+Make your theme unique with multiple customization options:

 - CSS Variables
 - SCSS Partials